Kagurabachi: Sazanami clan

-The eleventh head of the Sazanami Clan, the lead auctioneer of the Rakuzaichi, and Hakuri's strict father.
-As Clan head, Kyora has control over a subspace called the Storehouse (蔵, Kura).
-In this subspace, he can store items and even people, as well as control the environment in the subspace.
-Kyora has completely dedicated himself in ensuring that the Rakuzaichi auction continues on no matter the cost, even willing to sacrifice his own children.
+The eleventh head of the Sazanami clan, the lead auctioneer of the Rakuzaichi, and Hakuri's strict father.
+As clan head, Kyora controls a subspace called the Storehouse (蔵, Kura).
+In this subspace, he can store items and even people, and control the environment.
+Kyora has dedicated himself to ensuring that the Rakuzaichi auction continues, no matter the cost, even willing to sacrifice his own children.
 After being mortally wounded by Chihiro, Kyora is ultimately killed by the overwhelming power of the Shinuchi.
-Kyora's death forever ends the Rakuzaichi.
+Kyora's death forever ends the Rakuzaichi and forces the Sazanami into hiding.

 The Tou

-The Tou (濤, Tō), also known as the Special Defense Corp (特別防衛隊, Tokubetsu Bōei-Tai), is a small group of the four best fighters in the Sazanami Clan.
+The Tou (濤, Tō), also known as the Special Defense Corp (特別防衛隊, Tokubetsu Bōei-Tai), is a small group of the four best fighters in the Sazanami clan.
 Their duties are to follow the commands of the clan head and protect the Rakuzaichi.